 He was inspired by the Japanese energy drink ‘Lipovitan D,’ which is still one of the best-selling energy drinks in Thailand, and came up with a localized version with a sweeter taste to attract the local market.

-The founder of the current internationally known Red Bull, Mateschitz, discovered Krating Daeng during his visit to Thailand in 1982 when he found out that the drink could help cure his jet lag (5).
+The founder of the current internationally known Red Bull, Mateschitz, discovered Krating Daeng during his visit to Thailand in 1982 when he found out that the drink could help cure his jet lag.
+(Source)

-Next time you visit Thailand, try the original Krating Daeng instead of Red Bull to see which version is better and decide for yourself!
+Next time you visit Thailand, try the original Krating Daeng instead of Red Bull to see which version is you think is better.

-The Phuket Vegetarian Festival is an annual event held for nine-day and celebrated by the Chinese Hokkien descendants across the island of Phuket (6).
+The Phuket Vegetarian Festival is an annual event held for nine-day and celebrated by the Chinese Hokkien descendants across the island of Phuket.
 It is a religious festival aimed at physical well-being and spiritual cleansing, merit-creating, and ensuring prosperity and long life.

-But the main reason why this festival is well known is because of the shocking visuals of self-mutilation, including the fire-walking and body piercing with a variety of everyday objects (7).
+But the main reason why this festival is well known is because of the shocking visuals of self-mutilation, including the fire-walking and body piercing with a variety of everyday objects.
+(Source)

 The name ‘vegetarian festival’ comes from the practice of refraining from eating meat during the nine days.
-During the festival days, the group of believers on the island further participate by abstaining from sex, alcohol, and drugs, and also wearing only white clothes, and attending the daily self-mutilation and barefoot walk from temples to temples by the Ma Song,’ who are the ‘middle men’ inhabited by gods.
+During the festival days, the group of believers on the island further participate by abstaining from sex, alcohol, and drugs, and also wearing only white clothes, and attending the daily self-mutilation and barefoot walk from temple to temple by the Ma Song, who are the ‘middle men’ inhabited by gods.

 Also, loud fireworks and firecrackers are used during the festival as it is believed to ward off evil spirits.
 So, if you are thinking of going to the festival in the hope of eating vegetarian foods and having a peaceful, cleansing time, maybe you might want to think again.

 Aside from these 3 interesting facts, Thailand has many stories untold.
-Rich in nature and culture, Thailand truly is a sight to see!
-And what would be a better way to learn more interesting facts than to visit the country and experience them yourself.
+With a unique culture, Thailand truly is a sight to see.
+And what would be a better way to learn more interesting facts than to visit the country and experience them yourself?